 What is Website Usability?

-A few key qualities to judge website usability are:
+A few key factors to judge website usability are:

-- Learnability: How easily can a new visitor maneuver through the site and get work done?
+- Learnability: How easily can new visitors maneuver the site and get what they’re looking for?

-- Efficiency: How quickly and smoothly can users complete tasks on the site?
+- Efficiency: How smoothly can users complete tasks/actions on the website?

 - Satisfaction: How happy are users with the website’s design, functionality, and offerings?

 - Errors: How many errors are showing up in usability testing?
 How severe are the errors?
 Can the errors be resolved quickly and with minimum effort?

-Determining website usability requires the execution of website usability testing, which is what this article will discuss.
+Determining and improving the overall website usability requires the execution of website usability testing, which is what this guide article will dive into.

 How does Website Usability Testing work?

-In website usability testing, sometimes termed web usability testing, QAs put the website through a number of scenarios users are likely to encounter when using the website in question.
-Basically, QAs will perform several user actions that first-time visitors generally enact on the site.
+In website usability testing or web usability testing, QAs put the website through several user scenarios likely to be encountered when using it.
+It involves performing several user actions that first-time website visitors generally enact.

-While user actions are being executed, another QA monitors the same in order to judge how usable the site is.
-Feedback is immediate, as the observer can immediately notice and note any difficulties that may reveal themselves in the test process.
+While user actions are being executed, another QA monitors the same to judge how usable the site is.
+Feedback is immediate, as the observer can immediately notice and note any difficulties revealed in the test process.

-Note that web usability testing must be conducted by individuals not connected to that particular website’s development.
+Note that web usability testing must be conducted by individuals not connected to that website’s development.
 Ideally, this should include actual users who would potentially use the site when it goes public.
-However, if that is not feasible, usability tests can be conducted by QAs from another team in the same organization to avoid any bias in the ultimate goal of making a website user-friendly.
+However, if not feasible, usability tests can be conducted by QAs from another team in the same organization to avoid any bias in the ultimate goal of making a website user-friendly.

 Types of Website Usability Testing

 - Comparative: This method compares multiple versions of the same website (different designs, features, functions, etc.) and evaluates the pros and cons of each.

 - Explorative: This method judges the usability and efficacy of early-stage designs or prototypes.
-It pays particular attention to users’ intentions, inclinations, needs, and preferences early on so that the site is aligned with customer expectations from the beginning.
-Do you know everything you need to know about Exploratory Testing?
+It pays particular attention to users’ intentions, inclinations, needs, and preferences early on to align the site with customer expectations from the beginning.
+It’s good to be acquainted with exploratory testing in such cases.